 In January 1996, researchers monitoring the Beta-Carotene and Retinol Efficacy Trial (CARET) confirmed the prior bad news with more of their own: the beta-carotene group had 46% more cases of lung cancer deaths.
 This study involved smokers, former smokers, and workers exposed to asbestos.
 Alarmed, the National Cancer Institute ended the $42 million CARET trial 21 months sooner than planned.

-The news is slightly better for two other antioxidant supplements: vitamin E and selenium.
+The news is slightly better for 2 other antioxidant supplements: vitamin E and selenium.
 Each of these supplements has some evidence from trials indicating that they may reduce risk of certain forms of cancer.
 However, this evidence is far from definitive, and subsequent research has yet to confirm these findings.
 Worse, in some studies, doses of vitamin E above 150 IU per day were associated with increased risk of death.
 Selenium remains under trial as a possible agent for preventing colon cancer, but it will likely take several additional years to know whether supplementation is of health value.

 The evidence for a generalized anticancer effect with other antioxidant supplements, such as vitamin C, lycopene, and green tea, is not persuasive either, since it is limited almost entirely to observational and test tube studies.
 Vitamin E or selenium may even increase the risk of prostate cancer.